weyoume/welitejs/README.md

 # welitejs

-A lightweight JavaScript library for welitejs
+A lightweight JavaScript library for WeYouMe

 ### Install
 ```